kiran-kadam911/frontend-automation/README.md

 - Open "Node Terminal", Go to your project theme directory.
 - To make this work type following commands into your "Node Terminal".
 	1) Type "npm install" into terminal
-		 As "package.json" is already present in root directory, Node will install all the dependencies required for automation
+		 As "package.json" is already present in project theme directory, Node will install all the dependencies required for automation
-	2) Next step is type command "npm install gulp-cli -g" and "npm install gulp -D" This will install gulp globally into system as well ass node will treat as a dependency for your project.
+	2) Next step is type command "npm install gulp-cli -g" and "npm install gulp -D" This will install gulp globally into system as well as node will treat as a dependency for your project.

 Now that installation is completed.
 Open "gulpfile.js".
 Do the necessity changes like changes folder path, arrangement of task as per the need.

-List of tasks added into gulpfile.json are
+List of tasks added into gulp.js are
 - gulp : http://gulpjs.com/
 - gulp-sass : https://www.npmjs.com/package/gulp-sass
 - gulp-sourcemaps : https://www.npmjs.com/package/gulp-sourcemaps